Reflections on the Metastrategies Workshop

 "How many metastrategies are people generating, which go on to help other people at the workshop."

-1. Next time I'm trying a big whiteboard of meta-strategies, where everyone someone generates a new strategy which they strongly think helped them on the previous problem, they write it on the whiteboard and put their initials.
+1. Next time I'm trying a big whiteboard of meta-strategies, where every time someone generates a new strategy which they strongly believe helped them solve a problem, they write it on the whiteboard and put their initials.
 If other people use that strategy and helps them, the other people also put their initials on it.
+The person who's strategies go on to help the most people gets a prize.

 My own experiences, after having experimented in a sporadic fashion for 6 years and dedicated Purposeful Practice for ~6 months: